-The Provider Directory lists providers and pharmacies that participate in the Sentara Health Plans network of contracted providers.
+The provider directory lists behavioral health, medical, long-term services and supports (LTSS) providers and pharmacies that participate in Sentara Health Plans network of contracted providers.
 It also includes information on the accommodations each provider has for members with disabilities or who do not speak English.

-You may request a paper copy of the directory by calling Sentara Health Plans Member Services.
-You can also view or download the Provider Directory at sentarahealthplans.com/members/medicaid/documents-and-forms.
+You may request a paper copy of the directory by calling Sentara Health Plans Member Services and ask that a hard copy be mailed to you within five (5) business days at no charge.
+You can also view or download the Provider Directory at sentaramedicaid.com/documents.